Characterizing the Cantor bi-cube in asymptotic categories: Towers

 An embedding of the level set $\Lev(T)$ into $\IZ$ can be constructed as follows.
 Pick any point $\theta\in T$ and consider the map $e_\theta:\Lev(T)\to\IZ$ assigning to each level $\lev_T(x)\in\Lev(T)$ the integer number In such a way we label the levels of $T$ by integer numbers so that the point $\theta$ sits on the zeros level.

 The following model of the famous Eiffel tower is just an example of a tower having seven levels.

 A tower $T$ will be called {\em $\da$-bounded} (resp. {\em $\upa$-bounded}) if the level set $\Lev(T)$ has the smallest (resp. largest) element.
 Otherwise $T$ is called {\em $\da$-unbounded} (resp. {\em $\upa$-unbounded}).
+A tower $T$ is called {\em $\updownarrow$-unbounded} if it is $\da$-unbounded and $\upa$-unbounded.
 Let us observe that $\upa$-bounded towers endowed with the reverse partial order are trees of at most countable height.